dongi01/SmartIrrigation_IoTUniTN/README.md

 #### **Telegram app, account**

-You can download Telegram app directly from your store and create a new account if you haven't already.
+You can download `Telegram` app directly from your store and create a new account if you haven't already.

 #### **Telegram bot**

-For this extension you have to create your own bot for obvious reason but don't warry, it will be easy!
+For this extension you have to create your own bot for obvious reason but don't worry, it will be easy!

-To create your own bot open [BotFather]( https://t.me/BotFather) and prest start button below.
+To create your own bot open [BotFather]( https://t.me/BotFather) and press start button below.

 <img src="readmeImages/botFatherStart.png"  height="450">

-readmeImages/librariesManagerW.png

 Then you will see some of the operation that the BotFather can do for you so digit or press
 ```
 /newbot
 ```
-Now you only have to follow its incruction.
+Now you only have to follow its instruction.
 Remember to save saftily the token thet it will give you, you will need it later!
 The last thing you should do in the BotFather is to set commands.
 Simply digit
 ```
 /setcommands